NischalDawadi/blog/content/books/RI.md

   image = "/images/RI.jpg"
 +++

 *Reverend Insanity* by Gu Zhen Ren is not your typical cultivation webnovel.
-It is a dark, complex, and unapologetically philosophical story about a man who refuses to die — not just in body, but in will.
+It is a dark, complex and unapologetically philosophical story about a man who refuses to die — not just in body, but in will.
 Through the eyes of Fang Yuan, the novel explores the price of ambition, the nature of power, and the question: *what does it truly mean to live freely?*

----

 ## The Gu World: Power Engineered Through Strategy, Not Justice